 How to get from Pattaya to Utapao Airport?

-Utapao airport is around 40 minutes drive from Pattaya and is the nearest domestic and international airport to the city.
+There are a few options for Pattaya airport transport.
+Utapao airport is around 40 minutes drive from Pattaya.
 This makes Utapao the ideal airport to use for anyone visiting Pattaya or the east of Thailand.
 Until recently, very few airlines used the airport.
 However, the number of flights is increasing rapidly and the airport is being expanded to cope with the additional demand.

 Likewise, new transport services are being added regularly.
 So, although I will try to keep this page up to date, some information may not be correct or there may be new or additional services running.